 Rating Over Time

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This indicates the percentage of residents that have had a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are often caused by patients not being moved frequently enough.
-Better nursing protocols can limit the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percentage of residents who have had a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are often caused by residents not being moved frequently enough.
+Better nursing care can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

 In Crystal Heights Care Center, 3.69% of Patients had Serious Falls